 Improving Surveys with Paradata: Analytic Use of Process Information

-I have a couple of chapters forthcoming in this new edited volume focusing on the various uses of survey paradata, or survey process information (edited by Frauke Kreuter):
+I have authored or co-authored a couple of chapters in this new edited volume focusing on the various uses of survey paradata, or survey process information (edited by Frauke Kreuter):

 1. West, B.T.
-(Forthcoming in 2013).
+(2013).
 The Effects of Error in Paradata on Weighting Class Adjustments: A Simulation Study.
 Chapter 15 in Improving Surveys with Paradata: Analytic Use of Process Information.
 Wiley Publishing.

-2. West, B.T. and Sinibaldi, J. (Forthcoming in 2013).
+2. West, B.T. and Sinibaldi, J. (2013).
 The Quality of Paradata: A Literature Review.
 Chapter 14 in Improving Surveys with Paradata: Analytic Use of Process Information.
 Wiley Publishing.

-This was an exciting project to work on, and promises to provide survey researchers with an up-to-date reference on the value of paradata for survey research.
+This was an exciting project to work on, and provides survey researchers with an up-to-date reference on the value of paradata for survey research.

 Selected publications are listed below.